borisPristupa/simple/README.md

      After the server has started, you may run the application.

 * #### TelegramBot
-    A Spring Boot-based application, demonstrating a simple usage of [TelegramBots](https://github.com/rubenlagus/TelegramBots "Java library to create bots using Telegram Bots API").
+    A Spring Boot-based application, demonstrating a simple usage of [TelegramBots](https://github.com/rubenlagus/TelegramBots "Java library to create bots using Telegram Bots API") for creating a primitive Telegram bot.
 This is actually the back-end of the bot.
 Note, that the application uses SOCKS5 proxy, so you should remove proxying code if you don't need it.

     Before you start the application, you have to create a bot [here](http://t.me/BotFather "BotFather").
 After that, place the token and the username of the bot into your *src/main/resources/application.properties* file.
     ###### application.properties